Manyu-Ku/Vending_Machine_EDA/README.md

   ![cat](https://github.com/Manyu-Ku/Ecomm_Customer_Segmentation_Analysis/assets/122411152/3a9f7218-104e-4271-9961-31eb3906347e)

   ![catq](https://github.com/Manyu-Ku/Ecomm_Customer_Segmentation_Analysis/assets/122411152/1544d5b0-9a72-42ad-b3f7-b84e26ace24f)
   > :point_right: Among all categories, food appears to be more popular across all locations.
 EB Public Library, in particular, exhibits a notably high demand for food compared to the other locations.
-GuttenPlans experiences high demand in both the food and carbonated drink categories, while there is no demand for water (which might be indicating that this location does not offer water).
+GuttenPlans experiences high demand in both the food and carbonated drink categories, while there is no demand for water (which might indicate that this location does not offer water).
 - Identify the range of products within each category and location

   ![range](https://github.com/Manyu-Ku/Ecomm_Customer_Segmentation_Analysis/assets/122411152/848f7025-200b-455f-94d5-1d60fcab6575)